Sampling-Based Multi-Modal Multi-Robot Multi-Goal Path Planning: Experiments

-Only using standard informed sampling in the problems we consider here is insufficient, as the informed set is large compared to the configuration space, and thus effectively equivalent to uniform sampling.
-The planners do not use shortcutting in order to better highlight the difference between the ablations.
-The planners using locally informed sampling outperform the planners that do use standard informed sampling (\cref{fig:informed_sampling}).
+\paragraph{Locally informed sampling} Only using standard informed sampling in the problems we consider here is insufficient, as the informed set is large compared to the configuration space, and thus effectively equivalent to uniform sampling.
+In \cref{fig:informed_sampling}, the planners do not use shortcutting in order to better highlight the difference between the ablations.
+The planners using locally informed sampling outperform the planners that do use standard informed sampling.